Glimesh/api-docs/content/docs/Authentication/AccessToken/AccessToken.md

 }
 ```

 Now you can query the Glimesh API on behalf of a user.
 This token will expire after a few hours so you need to refresh it or ask the user for a new one.
-If you have any questions talk to us in the #dev channel in our [Discord](https://discord.gg/Glimesh).
+If you have any questions talk to us in the #dev-questions channel in our [Discord](https://discord.gg/Glimesh).

 > Ready to refresh your token?
 Continue with OAuth [here](/api-docs/docs/authentication/refreshtoken/refreshtoken/)